Angelo234-ai/job-board/README.md

 # Django Job Board

-Django job board built with Django and React

----

-This project is built using [Cookiecutter Django](http://cookiecutter-django.readthedocs.io).

-### Getting Started
+A website for companies to post their open job opportunities.

+Built using Django Rest Framework for the backend, Caprover, Docker, React and deployed on Digital ocean and Netlify.

+Login Credentials:

+user= guest1234@gmail.com

+password= Nie72gpdmSAMBZ3

+# Running it locally

 1. Pull the repository
-2. Fetch all details from the repo with `git fetch`
+2. Build the docker image with `docker-compose -f local.yml build`
-3. Run Git checkout to the **starting-files** branch with `git checkout starting-files`
-4. Build the docker image with `docker-compose -f local.yml build`
+3. Run the docker image with `docker-compose -f local.yml up`
-5. Continue with the installation procedure outlined in the [Cookiecutter Django docs](https://cookiecutter-django.readthedocs.io/en/latest/developing-locally-docker.html)